SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 and uses this random number to create a dice roll value within the correct range.
 Because ``generator`` is known to adopt ``RandomNumberGenerator``, it's guaranteed to have a ``random()`` method to call.

-..
-TODO: mention that you can only do RandomNumberGenerator-like things with this property, because the property is only known to be a RandomNumberGenerator.

 Here's how the ``Dice`` class can be used to create a six-sided dice with a ``LinearCongruentialGenerator`` instance as its random number generator: